 Give employees variety in what they work on, who they work with, and how they work.
 We all want to be challenged—after all, who wants to do the same job, in the same way, day after day?
 Over half (52%) of Gen Z employees prefer variety in their day-to-day job over a promotion.

 When employees have variety at work, there is a 56% increase in overall job satisfaction, 106% increase in motivation, and 114% increase in the sense of opportunity.
-As you provide employees with a variety of work, ensure that it’s meaningful work: something that connects them to your purpose, makes a difference in your organization, and inspires them.
+As you provide employees with a variety of work, ensure that it’s meaningful work: something that connects them to your purpose, makes a difference in your organisation, and inspires them.

 4. Create a fail-safe environment.